-If your community has been hit by a natural disaster, you’re probably trying to make sense of what happened and deal with the stress of the situation.
+If your community has been hit by a disaster or violent event, you’re probably trying to make sense of what happened and deal with the stress of the situation.
 These events create a tremendous amount of stress and anxiety for those directly and indirectly affected.
 In the days and weeks following the disaster, you may begin to have some of these common reactions:

 - Disbelief and shock